2018 AWARD NOMINATIONS

 The person nominated needs to have demonstrated exceptional involvement with their CIT program; dedication and support of the development of CIT and its sustainment or in the ongoing use of the CIT skills in responding to calls.

 CIT First Responder (officer/deputy): This is a CIT officer/deputy who demonstrates continuous use of CIT knowledge and skills.
-Some examples of this may include: successful use of de-escalation skills, knowledge and referrals to community resources, regularly volunteering for CIT calls, regular and continuous contact with the mental health community, following up after CIT calls and showing compassion to consumers and families on a regular basis.
-Their work highlights their outstanding dedication to the CIT program, CIT Services and advancing its success.
+Some examples of this may include: successful use of de-escalation skills, knowledge and referrals to community resources, regularly volunteering for CIT calls, regular and continuous contact with the mental health community, following up after CIT calls and showing compassion to people with mental illness lived experiences and families on a regular basis.
+Their work highlights their outstanding dedication to the CIT program, CIT Services and advancing CIT as a community success.

 Behavioral Healthcare Practitioner: This person demonstrates ongoing commitment to being actively involved with CIT community partnerships and works to improve access to services within their own system or with the community mental health system.

 Advocate: This can be a family member or other community advocate who demonstrates active involvement with their CIT program, who may have been instrumental in getting CIT started and/or promoting CIT as an engaging program that elevates the identity and ownership of CIT as a Community Program.
 Always speaks boldly of issues specific to mental illness stigma (prejudice) and advocates for access to high quality care services for people who live, struggle and cope with mental illness.

 various layers of crisis emergency dispatch systems and are critical in support

 with operational components of CIT as a first crisis response model.
 Task assignments often include Emergency

 Dispatch and/or Communication’s Call Taker service roles where CIT skills and

 services are needed (desired).
 This

 person knows CIT and performs within necessary attributes that distinguishes C